Greek Mountain Tea – 50 Grams (Mt Taygetos)

 How To Make Greek Mountain Tea

 Ask ten people how to brew Greek Mountain Tea, and you might get ten different answers!
-Our preferred way is to take a handful of the tea (dried flowers, stem, leaves and all) – around 3 grams – and put in a small pot.
+Our preferred way is to take a very small handful – what fits in the palm of your hand – of the tea (dried flowers, stem, leaves and all) – around 3 grams – and put in a small pot.
 Add about 10 ounces of water and bring to a boil.
 Allow to boil for five minutes.

 Remove from the heat and steep for another five minutes.
 Strain your tea into a cup or a mug.
 Add a touch of honey, and enjoy!
 Approximately 2 ounces of water will have evaporated and you should have about 8 ounces left.